RyanFitzgerald/react-page-name/README.md

 # React Page Title
 ![Travis CI Build Status](https://travis-ci.org/RyanFitzgerald/react-pagetitle.svg?branch=master)

-React Page Title is a simple utility that allows you to easily update the document title in both a class and functional component in any React app.
+React Page Title is a lightweight and simple utility that allows you to easily update the document title in both a class and functional component in any React app.
+It comes with both a hook implementation and a higher-order component implementation (that makes use of the hook).

 ## Installation and Usage